antimof/UxPlay/README.md

 _Note: A native AirPlay Server feature is included in  macOS 12 Monterey, but is restricted to recent hardware.
 UxPlay can run  on older macOS systems that will not be able to run Monterey, or can run Monterey  but not AirPlay._

-These instructions for macOS  asssume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal, type "sudo xcode-select --install" and accept the conditions).
+These instructions for macOS  assume that the Xcode command-line developer tools are installed (if Xcode is installed, open the Terminal, type "sudo xcode-select --install" and accept the conditions).

 It is also assumed that CMake >= 3.13 is installed: